bullhorn/dataloader-ui/README.md

 ### Development vs Deployment

-This is a PRIVATE repo that contains the Desktop App code and developer documentation.
+This repo contains the Desktop App source code and developer documentation.

-Installers are published happens to the [Data Loader App](https://github.com/bullhorn/dataloader-app) PUBLIC repo which contains the installers and user facing documentation.
+Installers are published to the [Data Loader App](https://github.com/bullhorn/dataloader-app) repo which contains the installers and user facing documentation.
 The windows/mac installer files are published there along with additional files that enable auto-updates using electron-updater.